zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Function definition**:

 ```
-cast(expr as &lt;type>)
+cast(expr as <type>)
 ```

-convert the result of expression to object type.
+Convert the result of expression to object type.
 For example, cast \(‘1’ as bigint\) is to convert string ‘1’ to bingint ‘1’.
 If the conversion is unsuccessful or the conversion is not supported, an exception occurs.

 **Note:**

--   cast \(double as bigint\): convert Double type value to Bigint type value.
+-   cast \(double as bigint\) converts double type value to bigint type value.
 -   cast\(string as bigint\) converts a value of the string type into a value of the bigint type.
 If the string is composed of numerals expressed in integer form, it is directly converted into a value of the bigint type.
--   If the string is composed of numerals expressed in the float or exponent form, it is converted into a value of the double type first and then into a value of the bigint type.
+-   If the string is composed of numerals expressed in the float or exponent form, it will be converted into a value of the double type first and then into a value of the bigint type.
--   \* cast\(string as datetime\) or cast\(datetime as string\) adopts the default format yyyy-mm-dd hh:mi:ss.
+-   cast\(string as datetime\) or cast\(datetime as string\) adopts the default format `yyyy-mm-dd hh:mi:ss`.

 ## COALESCE {#section_dts_3y1_wdb .section}